edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

     + `/* comment */`
         + In Sublime text you can type `command + /` on the line or a selected section to comment it out

-* Show [this html file](in-class-exercises-1.2/1.2.9-in-class-exercise.html) on the projector.
-It is what the students must code out in the next exercise.

 ### 9. Student Do (20 minutes)

+* *Show [this html file](in-class-exercises-1.2/1.2.9-in-class-exercise.html) on the projector.
+It is what the students must code out in the next exercise.*

+* *Slack this out*

 * Make a folder called `css` using terminal
 * Inside the `css` folder make a file called `style.css` using terminal